This is the second post in our series dealing with balance billing and surprise medical billing.

 - Calculate required insurance company reimbursement rates based on the average of in-network rates for the same procedure in the same area

 Part (b) above is a big step forward over existing legislation that’s been introduced.
-Usually the requirements for patient notification of non-emergency out-of-network care are loose and result in patients signing statements along the lines of “I acknowledge that some of the services provided may be out of network and I may be responsible for additional charges”.
+Usually the requirements for patient notification of non-emergency out-of-network care are loose. they also result in patients signing statements along the lines of “I acknowledge that some of the services provided may be out of network and I may be responsible for additional charges”.
 While this level of specificity may put a large burden on providers – surprise out-of-network care is a significant problem that is difficult for patients to protect against.

 Braden founded Resolve after experiencing first hand how unfair the system is for patients.
 Prior to Resolve, he built and ran Operations for a renewable energy company and then built and ran Product, Growth, and Operations for a VC-funded edtech company.
 He received his MBA from Dartmouth’s Tuck School of Business and BA in Philosophy from the College of William and Mary.
 When not trying to lower healthcare costs he can be found outdoors mountain biking, skiing, or hiking with his dog.